Defensive grenade wz. 33

-The grenade was modelled after earlier Polish grenades of the 1920s (such as the Defensive grenade wz.24), which in turn were based on French World War I F1 grenade.
-It was fitted with wz.Gr.31 percussion fuse.
-To increase reliability, the grenade had two blasting caps and two strikers.
-The casing was produced in one of three factories, a letter on the casing denoting the producer ("K" for Końskie, "M" for Warsaw and "W" for Wilno).

-The Polish name for the grenade was because the blast radius of fragments often exceeded 100 metres and the grenade had to be thrown from a defensive position, such as a trench or from behind a wall.
-Two such grenades as well as two wz.24 offensive grenades were standard military equipment for all enlisted soldiers.

 Development history

 The wz.
 33 grenade was basically a development of earlier Polish grenades.

 The earliest of them, the Granat obronny wz.
 23, was loosely based on the Mills bomb, the iconic fragmentation grenade of World War I that influenced a number of designs used by both the Central Powers and the Entente, notably the French F1 grenade.

 After 1918 Poland inherited over 3,380,000 grenades of various types and during the Polish-Bolshevist War of 1920 bought several million more.

 Because of large stocks, it was decided to focus early modernisation efforts at developing a new fuse rather than design the entire grenade for indigenous production.
 This was considered a logical choice as a number of Polish companies inherited production lines of German World War I grenade designs.